vezzolter/DSA/DataStructures/String/String.md

 ## Trade-Offs
 The trade-offs for string containers, much like their characteristics, are inherently tied to the underlying data structure.
 For a deeper understanding of these trade-offs, refer to the detailed analyses of the respective data structures linked above.

 # &#128221; Application
 The concrete situations where a data structure is best (and worst) used stem directly from the inherent advantages (and disadvantages) of the container.
-For example, one advantage of a string container is its dynamic nature, which allows for efficient resizing and manipulation of text.
+For example, one advantage of a string container based on dynamic array is its dynamic nature, which allows for efficient resizing and manipulation of text.
 This makes it well-suited for use cases such as constructing text in real-time (e.g., logs, user inputs, or dynamically generated documents).
-Conversely, strings may not be the best choice in scenarios where fixed-size, memory-efficient data storage is needed, such as embedding small sets of immutable identifiers.
+Conversely, strings on dynamic array may not be the best choice in scenarios where fixed-size, memory-efficient data storage is needed, such as embedding small sets of immutable identifiers.
 Additionally, the overhead of frequent dynamic memory allocation can be costly in performance-critical applications.
 In order to avoid, this sort of rephrasing, the following section outlines common real-world scenarios where these use cases are frequently encountered.
 Additionally, familiarizing oneself with common practical problems and practicing their solutions ensures that you remember the essential details and develop a deep, intuitive understanding of the functionality and limitations.

 ## Common Use Cases